TestFX/TestFX/README.md

 ```

 ### Credits
-TestFX was initially a part of [LoadUI][3], written by @dainnilsson.
+TestFX was initially created by @dainnilsson as a part of [LoadUI][1].
 Today, it is being extended
 and maintained by the LoadUI team.

+[1]: https://github.com/SmartBear/loadui        "LoadUI project at Github"